steos/magot/README.md

 ## Build?

+Just execute make to build everything (performs no optimizations, see CFLAGS below)

+    make

-To build and install execute
+To install execute

     make install